Bulbul80SWE/Todo-List/README.md

-An simple to do app along with authentication
+A simple to do app along with authentication